 Antonio Rangel is the Bing Professor of Neuroscience, Behavioral Biology, and Economics, and head faculty in residence at the California Institute of Technology (Caltech) in Pasadena, CA, United States.
-Rangel studies the computational and neurobiological basis of human decision making, employing a variety of tools from neuroscience, economics, psychology and computer science, including functional magnetic resonance imaging (fMRI), electroencephalography (EEG) and transcranial magnetic stimulation (TMS), among others.
+One of the world’s leading neuroeconomists, Rangel is studying the computational and neurobiological basis of human decision making, employing a variety of tools from neuroscience, economics, psychology and computer science, including functional magnetic resonance imaging (fMRI), electroencephalography (EEG) and transcranial magnetic stimulation (TMS), among others.

 Rangel and his team are trying to understand how the brain assigns value to various options when faced with a choice, identifying the regions of the brain that encode those decisions.
 They are also investigating how the workings of the decision-making system change in more complex forms of choice, such as decisions involving self-control or altruism.